douglasrizzo/catsim/docs/estimation.rst

 methods and maximum-likelihood ones.

-Maximum-likelihood methods choose the :math:`\hat\theta` value that maximizes the likelihood (see :py:func:logLik) of an examinee having a certain response vector, given the corresponding item parameters.
+Maximum-likelihood methods choose the :math:`\hat\theta` value that maximizes the likelihood (see :py:func:log_likelihood) of an examinee having a certain response vector, given the corresponding item parameters.

 Bayesian methods used *a priori* information (usually assuming proficiency and